Supplements, Diet, & Habits to Improve Mitochondrial Health

 Build Better Sleep Habits

 Getting seven to nine hours of sleep a night is critical to help our brains detoxify and take out the metabolic trash from daily cellular operation.
-In particular it detoxifies beta-Amyloid, the main component of Alzheimer’s plaques, which is actually helpful to the brain in small amounts.
+In particular, it detoxifies beta-Amyloid, the main component of Alzheimer’s plaques, which can actually be helpful to the brain in small amounts.

 If that is too strenuous to start with, functional movement like walking, dancing, and yoga can provide similar benefits on a lower scale.

 Lastly, it’s important to reduce your toxic exposure as much as possible.
 Clear your home of toxic cleaning products, reevaluate your makeup and skincare products, and invest in a good air purifier for your living space and bedrooms.
 It’s impossible to avoid all toxins, but these are good first steps to reducing your toxic load.